 Categories of individuals covered by the system:

-1. Persons who seek to enter the United States under the VWP; and,
+1. Foreign nationals who seek to enter the United States by air or sea under the VWP; and,

-2. Persons, including U.S. Citizens and lawful permanent residents, whose information is provided in response to ESTA application or Form I-94W questions.
+2. Persons, including U.S. Citizens and lawful permanent residents, whose information is provided in response to ESTA application questions.

 Categories of records in the system: